seanmor5/tf_lambda/README.md

 # Lambda Networks

-This is an implementation of a Lambda Layer from: [LambdaNetworks: Modeling Long-Range Interactions Without Attention](https://openreview.net/pdf?id=xTJEN-ggl1b).
+This is a TensorFlow 2 implementation of a Lambda Layer from: [LambdaNetworks: Modeling Long-Range Interactions Without Attention](https://openreview.net/pdf?id=xTJEN-ggl1b).
 LambdaNetworks achieve SOTA on ImageNet.
 For now, this library provides a basic UNTESTED version of the Lambda Layer based off of this [repository](https://github.com/lucidrains/lambda-networks).

 ## Usage